jared-nishikawa/after-hours/functions/basics/README.md

 # 9
 ```

+The key takeaway here is not about the utility of the `map` function, but rather the fact that functions (in this case, the `squared` function) can be used as parameters in *other* functions.
+Far out!

 ## Lambdas

 We frequently need a one-liner function for a single use (as in the last example).